 One of the great thing about Netflix is that it posts all the shows at once so that you can binge watch them.
 I also think it is Netflix’s greatest weakness.
 When you log into Netflix you see the Travelers thumbnail and are constantly disappointed when you click and see there is still only one season.
 Then, Season 2 comes out and because you binge-watched Season 1 it has been an entire year or more since you have seen travelers.

 I thought season 1 was amazing which makes the waiting all the worse.
 I’m not sure Netflix has cracked the code 100% on how many shows to release at once and their frequency of updating.
 I do have a suggestion, give us eight 60 minute episodes per calendar quarter.
-If you have to skip the summer quarter to maintain ratings then at least give a solid three quarters of 8-hour of binging.
+If you have to skip the summer quarter to maintain ratings then at least give a solid three-quarters of 8-hours of binging.

 OK back to Travelers Season Two